 Climate awareness leads to raised fines for portfolio owners.

-Achieving MEES compliance is becoming increasingly important for portfolio landlords as the growing awareness on climate change and environmental issues could see regulators being pressured to clamp down on landlords who have failed to achieve the minimum ‘E’ standards for their rental properties.
+Maintaining MEES compliance is becoming increasingly important for portfolio landlords as the growing awareness on climate change and environmental issues could see regulators clamp down on landlords who have failed to achieve the minimum standards for their rental properties.
+There will be further pressure as we approach 2031 and the EPC ‘B’ target for buildings over 1000m2 as there is also an increased focus on enforcment proposed.

 What action has been taken on MEES compliance?